xzhao31/project/learner's-guide.md

 ### Python code
 Now, we will take the data from all 3 files and construct the actual visual.
-Open the file space_time.py
+We will use the files for a food bank network.
+You can access these files in the examples folder.
+Download them to your computer, then open the file space_time.py